lmcsu/qq-neural-anime-tg/README.md

 There's option `mode` in `config.ts` which currently takes two values:

 - `DIFFERENT_DIMENSION_ME` - default one, has rate limits, could generate only double compared images.
-- `AI_PAINTING_ANIME` - a little hack that has no rate limits and lets you also generate videos and single images that have better quality than combined ones.
-And this mode is also going to be broken soon (like that hapened with the previous hack).
+- `AI_PAINTING_ANIME` - a little hack, has rate limits (already) and lets you also generate videos and single images that have better quality than combined ones.
+Seems like it works only with Chinese proxies.
+- `AIGCSDK_AI_PAINTING_ANIME` - another hack that generates single images much faster and has lower rate limits (yet).

+**Remember that all modes are unstable and their behavior may change at any time!**

 # Proxies
 In some countries the AI doesn't work at all so if it is your case you have to use some proxy.